wp-plugins/bbpress-new-ui/readme.txt

 == Description ==

 A great plugin that changes the interface of the forum: now he looks beautiful, fresh and in dark/light colors with plugin settings.
-The plugin supported the plugin "bbPress admin replies".
+The plugin integrated with plugin "bbPress admin replies".

 Features:

 Redesigned a reply form (Screenshot 1)

-Great choice between dark/bright colors (Scheenshots two, three and four)
+Great choice between dark/light colors (Scheenshots two, three and four)

-Closed and fastened themes are highlighted with a special icon (Screenshot 5)
+Closed and sticky themes are highlighted with a special icon (Screenshot 5)

+New styles for categories: now they look just fine (Screenshot 6)

 Many changes aimed at improving the use of the forum.

-New styles for categories: now they look just fine (Screenshot 6)

 == Frequently Asked Questions ==